 Motorcycling has grown more and more popular in recent years.
 We're very glad to see the increase in the number of people who enjoy it.
-However, we're also interested in keeping this a safe activity.
+However, we're also interested in keeping this a safe sport.

 The way to do this is to tell the rider - whether novice or experienced - about operating a motorcycle safely.
-Your enjoyment and your safety both depend on mastering not only the art of motorcycling but also the realities of the traffic around you.
+Your enjoyment, and your safety, depends on mastering not only the art of motorcycling but also the realities of the traffic around you.

-The staff at the Motorcycle Safety Foundation (MSF) has prepared this booklet to provide you - the motorcycle rider - with important tips that can help you to ride safely.
+The staff at the Motorcycle Safety Foundation (MSF) has prepared this booklet to provide you - the 3-wheel motorcycle rider - with important tips that can help you to ride safely.
 Read these pages carefully.
 Thirty minutes spent reading this information can be one of the most valuable half-hours of learning you have ever had.

-THE RIDER - THAT'S YOU!
+THE RIDER

+- That's you!

-Riding a motorcycle properly is a skill you can learn.
+Riding a 3WMC properly is a skill you can learn.
 It's not something you are born with, like having red hair or blue eyes.
 It takes thinking and practice to ride one well.
-Unfortunately, many riders never learn the critical skills to ride safely and enjoy the sport to its fullest.
+Unfortunately many riders never learn the critical skills to ride safely in order to enjoy the sport to its fullest.